romanovacca/IBDB/README.md

 The "Basic_sentiment_analysis-master" folder contains the original bol.com dataset that was used.
 Also the script that was used to perform sentiment analysis with Python is included.

+IBDF.PDF contains the paper that was written together with the development of the project.